Last update: April 2022.

 Once the visa is in your pocket the next administrative formality: the SIN number.
 What is the SIN number?
 Well this is the equivalent of our French social security number in 9 digits.
 Your identity in the eyes of the State.
 You will need to give the address where you plan to stay.
 This number is essential to open a bank account, open a telephone line and especially to work.
 If you arrive during the day you can do it immediately because the Service Canada office is next door (I have not been able to find what time they close, if you have the info I will add).
 If the office is closed you will need to find a Service Canada office (search link here) and get there later in Toronto (the first time I went directly to the City Hall).

-From the airport to Union Station (Toronto Central Station) you have the opportunity to take the Union Pearson Express since 2015, in 25 minutes you are in the city center (with 2 other stops possible Weston and Bloor) for only $ 12 one way.
+From the airport to Union Station (Toronto Central Station) you have the opportunity to take the Union Pearson Express since 2015, in 25 minutes you are in the city center (with 2 other stops possible Weston and Bloor) for only $ 12.35 one way ($9.25 with your Presto card).
 Wifi available during the journey.

 In Toronto you will most likely use the TTC: Toronto Transit Commission.

-- Day pass: only need one day’s transportation take a day pass for $ 12.50.
-What few people know is that you can travel to 2 adults on a single card.
+- Day pass: only need one day’s transportation take a day pass for $ 13.50.
+Ask the agents on site since I haven’t experienced this since we switched to Presto cards (it was the case with paper cards): what few people know is that you can travel to 2 adults on a single card.
 Or 1 adult and no more than 5 teens.
 Or 2 adults and no more than 4 teens (Feel free to ask the agent, there are 2 different models of cards)

 - Presto card: Ideal if you do not take transport often (work from home, work next to house, bike, rocket or other reason) you can recharge and no longer bother you with the change.
 You consume only what you spend.
+If you reload at the kiosks the amount is loaded in real time, if you do it online there is a 24 hours delay, on the app they announce between 4h and 24h.
+You also have the possibility to set a minimum amount for which your card will automatically reload (it avoids getting stuck without change and without the possibility to reload in streetcars as it happened to me recently, I shared my misadventure on Instagram).
 More information on prestocard.ca.

 - Bike Share Toronto: Self-service biking will allow you to walk faster, farther and more economically.
-You will find more than 200 stations in Toronto. $ 90 a year or $ 7 a day is rather a good deal.
+You will find more than 6,850 bikes, over 465 stations in Toronto. $ 99 a year or $ 7 a day is rather a good deal.
 More info on bikesharetoronto.com.
+Save 30% on a Bike Share Toronto Annual Membership!

-Outside of Toronto you will definitely use a Presto card.
+Outside of Toronto you can also use a Presto card.

 - Ideal for people who live outside of Toronto and who need to come regularly, the card is valid on the TTC network and on external networks (see the list here).
 No more need to have several different cards can be recharged on the same.